gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 metadata:
     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : Visualizing a Flipped-LMS Approach Using an Open and Collaborative Platform 'twitter:description' : A set of three visualizations.
+    'twitter:title' : Flipped-LMS Approach Using an Open and Collaborative Platform 'twitter:description' : A set of three visualizations.
 ---

 Just in time for the holidays, here is the second iteration of some visualizations I've been working on recently:
 * Flipped-LMS
 * Open and collaborative platform
-* Flipped-LMS approach using an open and collaborative platform
+* Flipped-LMS approach using an open and collaborative platform (where the magic really happens)

 ![Flipped-LMS approach](flipped-lms.png)
 _Figure 1.
 Flipped-LMS approach._